JanePrince666/CV/cv.md

     while True:
         channels = get_channel_list()
         for unit in channels:
             # For each of the 20 channels, start a parallel parsing process
             for url, start_post in unit:
-                t = multiprocessing.Process(target=pars_channel, args=(url, start_post, first_launch,))
+                t = multiprocessing.Process(target=pars_channel,
+                                            args=(url, start_post, first_launch,))
                 t.start()

-            # After processing 20 channels, wait 10 seconds to avoid starting an infinite number of
+            # After processing 20 channels, wait 10 seconds to avoid starting
-            # processes simultaneously.
+            # an infinite number of processes simultaneously.
 Then continue.
             time.sleep(10)

-        # After completing the channel parsing for the first time, set the first launch flag to False.
+        # After completing the channel parsing for the first time,
+        # set the first launch flag to False.
         first_launch = False
 ```
-### Work experience

----
-**ODIN DAO** (Remote)
-**Backend Developer (Intern)**
-**October 2022 - January 2023**

-- Participated in a project for collecting and analyzing data on the cryptocurrency market.
-- Developed a module for parsing data from exchanges and blockchains.
-- Loaded data into PostgreSQL for further analysis.
----
-**Self-learner** (Remote)
-**Python Developer (Intern)**
-**May 2019 - Present**

-- Developed a Telegram bot using aiogram 3.
-- Utilized Docker for application containerization.
-- Implemented multithreading to enhance performance.
-- Parsed web pages using Beautiful Soup.
-- Worked with MySQL and PostgreSQL databases.
-- Used Git for version control.
----